Fourier Neural Network Approximation of Transition Densities in Finance: Error analysis

-{\siscblue{ We emphasize that the explicit quantification of bounds for \(L_2\)-estimation error and the potential loss of nonnegativity in the estimated transition density, identified and controlled through truncation, training, and sampling errors, highlights FourNet's significant practical advantages.
-The rigorous analysis of these practical bounds validates our methodology's robustness and ensures its applicability in real-world settings.}}
+We emphasize that the explicit quantification of bounds for \(L_2\) estimation error and the potential loss of nonnegativity in the estimated transition density, identified and controlled through truncation, training, and sampling errors, highlights FourNet's significant practical advantages.
+The rigorous analysis of these practical bounds validates our methodology's robustness and ensures its applicability in real-world settings. {\siscb{In addition, the derived bounds reflect the impact of the dimensionality \(d\), as seen with the term \( \frac{C_1^{d+1}}{P^{1/d}} \) in \eqref{eq:g_g_d}-\eqref{eq:g_loss_d}.}}

 The presented analysis offers an in-depth insight into factors influencing the quality of FourNet's approximation for the transition density \(g(\cdot)\).
 Crucially, it also draws attention to the significance of the coefficients preceding each error component.
 These coefficients act as markers for the worst-case amplification of individual error components, either in the overall $L_2$ estimation error or in potential loss of nonnegativity.
 Consequently, they serve as signposts, guiding us towards areas where we should focus our efforts for more efficient training and, consequently, reduced error.